The1Divider/Rpg/README.md

 **My current idea of the game is a console 'adventure rpg' somewhat along the lines of a text-based choose-your-own-adventure game:**
-- The gameplay will be mutiple non-linear 'landscapes' based on rng factors.
+- The gameplay will be multiple non-linear 'landscapes' based on rng factors.
 - Player-level based items (potentially based on a multiplier so dmg, crit, and special ability will scale (log function?) with player level)
 - Inventory system ('bag' as well as basic armour/weapon slots)
 - Shop and balance system